Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors_synapse/README.md

    1. In the **DEV** Data Factory portal, navigate to "Manage > Triggers".
 Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
 Click `Publish` to publish changes.
       - Publishing a change is **required** to generate the `adf_publish` branch which is required in the Release pipelines.
-   2. In Azure DevOps, notice a new run of the Build Pipeline (**mdw-park-ci-artifacts**) off `main`.
+   2. In Azure DevOps, notice a new run of the Build Pipeline (**mdwdops-ci-artifacts**) off `main`.
 This will build the Python package and SQL DACPAC, then publish these as Pipeline Artifacts.
-   3. After completion, this should automatically trigger the Release Pipeline (**mdw-park-cd-release**).
+   3. After completion, this should automatically trigger the Release Pipeline (**mdwdops-cd-release**).
 This will deploy the artifacts across environments.
       - You may need to authorize the Pipelines initially to use the Service Connection for the first time.
       ![Release Pipeline](../../docs/images/ReleasePipeline.PNG?raw=true "Release Pipelines")
    4. **Optional**.
 Trigger the Data Factory Pipelines per environment.